nozwock/votm/README.md

 # VOTM - Voting Manager/Master
-A simple Voting Manager applicable for Schools.
+A simple Voting Manager applicable for Schools use.